diogenesofweb/blog/articles/checkbox_and_radio.md

 }
 ```

 The icon holder has a border, color of which will be changed depending on state.
-Holder for the radio button is round
+Holder for the radio button is round.

 ```css
 .icon-holder {